deepjavalibrary/djl-spring-boot-starter/README.md

         <version>${djl.starter.version}</version>
     </dependency>

-Note: with automatic configuration it is assumed that the target runtime environment has access to the internet since the required platform dependency will be downloaded from the maven repository at runtime.
+Note: with automatic configuration, the target runtime environment requires access to the internet because the required platform dependency is downloaded from the maven repository at runtime.
 This may not be ideal for production environments.

-### Spring DJL MXNET Auto Configuration
+### Spring DJL MXNet autoconfiguration

-The project also supplies spring auto configuration which simplies inference configuration by automatically configuring model and predictor.
+The project also provides Spring autoconfiguration, which completes inference configuration by automatically configuring the model and predictor.

-To use Auto Configuration you will need to bring it as:
+To use autoconfiguration, use the following dependency:

      <dependency>
           <groupId>ai.djl.spring</groupId>